joaomatoslopes/Final_Bootcamp_Project/README.md

 Among many possibilities, some applications were identified and explored such as:
 - Alarm sounds when a security guard falls asleep
 - Vehicle stops when the driver passes out
+- Movie pauses when the viewer falls asleep

+#### Pause4Sleep app
+For this last situation, it was created an application that was designed to pause a video when it detects that someone falls asleep in front of the laptop's screen.
+That application is available for *Windows* operating systems and can be used in offline media players and online platforms like *YouTube*, *Netflix*, and *HBO*.
+The app is named **Pause4Sleep** and can be downloaded from the website **pause4sleep.com**, created only for that purpose.
+On that site it can be founded more information about the app in the "About" section.

 ## Conclusions
 - Although Haar Cascades is not the most accurate object detection algorithm, it’s really fast, making it possible to apply it to real-time video streams